How to Introduce Yourself in an Interview as a Student?

 Emphasize achievements that reflect your dedication and capabilities.
 Use metrics or tangible results to give credibility to your achievements.

-Example: "I was also vice-president of my school’s commerce club and helped organize an interschool business case study competition that attracted over 200 participants from 15 schools.
-Through this experience, I learned how to manage resources, communicate effectively, and resolve conflicts, all of which strengthened my passion for business."
+Example: “I am also the vice-president of the commerce club of my school and assisted in organizing an interschool business case study competition where more than 200 students participated, representing 15 schools.
+This experience helped me understand how to manage resources, effectively communicate, and resolve conflicts, all of which made me even more passionate about business.”

 Share Unique Personal Information

-Include hobbies, interests, or extracurricular activities that reveal your personality and make you stand out.
+Include either hobbies, interests, or extracurricular activities that can be used to demonstrate your personality and make you stand out.

 Example: "Outside of academics, I am passionate about photography and storytelling.”